 To graduate, students may be tasked with completing 36 to 42 credit hours.
 Twelve of these credit hours are usually devoted solely to concentration specific courses.
 Given these requirements, students could earn a masters degree in kinesiology in 1 to 2 years, depending on enrollment.
 Program length however may vary by school.

-Kinesiology Graduate Certificate Programs
+Kinesiology Graduate Certificate Programs in Massachusetts

 Graduate certificate kinesiology programs tend to be highly focused on one part of exercise science.
 They’re intended to flesh out a previously earned bachelors degree in a related field.
 Graduate certificate coursework could expand upon your basic knowledge in a specific kinesiology concentration that you might not have encountered previously.